t73fde/go-auth-s/README.md

 * If there is no user name and password given, it returns 401 (Authentication required).
+* If the user name or the password is an empty string, it returns 403 (Forbidden).
-* If there is a given user name an password and the user name does not start with a `x`, it returns 200 (OK).
+* If the user name starts with a `x`, it returns 403 (Forbidden).
-* Otherwise it returns 403 (Forbidden).
+* If the user name starts with a `q` and the password is different to the user name, it returns 403 (Forbidden).
+* Otherwise it returns 200 (OK)

 The server listens on port 9876.
 This can changed by using the `-p` command line parameter, eg. `./go-auth-s -p 1234` for listening on port 1234.

-My students are encouraged to use the server.
+My students are encouraged to use this server.
 A simple motivation is given by my blog post [HTTP Basic Auth als Infrastruktur zur Authentifizierung](https://t73f.de/blog/2019/basic_auth_infrastruktur/) (in german).